codefresh-io/docs.codefresh.io/_docs/getting-started/main-concepts.md

 toc: true
 ---

+<b>Note:</b> Kubernetes is also knows as k8s, letter 'k' followed by 8 letters followed by letter 's'.
+We will use those two interchangeably in the documentation.

 ## Built on top of the open source Argo
 CSDP maintains a [conformed](https://github.com/argoproj/argo-conformance-program) fork of the following Argo components and provides an enterprise supported version of them:
 * [Argo CD](https://github.com/argoproj/argo-cd) - Declarative continuous deployment for Kubernetes.